to1vo/Chat-app/README.md

-# Chat App
+# Chat App 💬

-Node.js, React (HTML/CSS, JavaScript)<br><br>
+Web chat application with basic functionalities

-Chat käyttöliittymä on tehty Reactilla.
-Chatin serveri on JavaScriptillä tehty WebSocket server.
+Server side is created with Node.js (WebSocket) and the UI with React (Vite, Vanilla JS)

-## Ominaisuudet
+## Features
-- Käyttäjä voi päättää nimimerkin ja nimensä värin
+- Select your username and color
-- Sen jälkeen käyttäjä voi lähettää viestejä chatissa
+- Send messages in chat
-- Ja vastaanottaa muiden käyttäjien viestejä
+- Receive messages of others in the same network